 The lime green form is brightly colored so it can easily be found when needed and because it copies clearly on white paper.
 A plain white copy, completed correctly, and signed by a doctor or APRN is equally legal and valid.
 It will also be honored by health care providers including EMS personnel.

 Looking for POLST Information for other States besides Hawai‘i?

-Hawai‘i was the seventh State to pass a POLST law.
+Hawai‘i was the seventh State to pass a POLST law in 2009.
 Please visit POLST.org to see what form of POLST is offered in other States.

 Questions about the 'comfort care only' bracelet or necklace (DNR bracelet) available in Hawai‘i since 1995?
 More here